Panama via the Americas to Ireland

 The Spanish explorer Vasco Nunez de Balboa was the first European to lead an expedition to have seen or reached the Pacific from the New World.
 Incidentally, Keats got it wrong – it was not “stout Cortez” who “with eagle eyes he stared at the Pacific, and all his men look’d at each other with a wild surmise, silent, upon a peak in Darien”, but Balboa.
 What lovely imagery, nevertheless.
 Balboa then claimed not only the Pacific for Spain but also all lands bordering the ocean.

 Because the yacht club named after him was an inconveniently located and expensive rip-off we had arranged to transit as soon as possible, which was three days after we arrived.
 Yachts have to carry crew (four in addition to the skipper) to handle lines, and an “advisor”, a canal employee of lower status than a qualified pilot, who tells the skipper what to do.
-For crew we took a couple from another yacht, Americans Al and Sharon from Kealoha, with whom we did the transit all over again on their boat five days later, and an Australian girl then in her third year travelling round the world on boats.
+For crew we took a couple from another yacht, Americans Al and Sharon from Kealoha, with whom we did the transit all over again on their boat five days later and with whom we became special friends, and an Australian girl then in her third year travelling round the world on boats.

 Early on the morning of 29 March 1984 we were joined by our linehandlers and by our "advisor', Ernesto.
 His first question was, "who's to be my helmsman?", which was not encouraging.
 Soon he confirmed that although friendly enough he was a rather egocentric and touchy character.
 However, he did seem to know what he was doing, unlike advisors in some other yachts, as we later heard.
 He never stopped "instructing", though, which was very annoying: "I am the pilot in charge"; "do what I say"; I know more about yacht handling than you do"; "I don't like taking yachts anyway".